-I won't take my jeans off to show you where the saddle is but essentially, you know, have a look at your dermatological charts for where your sacral nerves distribute.
+yeah.
+So now we move on to saddle anaesthesia.
+And again, for some people, you know, what does the saddle mean?
+So clarify where you refer over half an hour of won't take my jeans off to show you where the satellites but essentially, you know, have a look at your dermatological charts for where your your sacral nerves distribute.
 And, you know, again, a quick Google of sacral nerve distribution will show you that it's the area around the buttocks, down the inner thighs, and around the anus on a kind of a concentric pattern.
 But it's important that you make that clear to the patient where you're talking about.

 But also, presumably, I mean, we have discussed this on previous shows.
-If you've got suspicions, you're going to refer, there's rarely if any reason for physical therapists such as ourselves to do any physical testing of these sensory areas.
+If you've got suspicions, you're going to refer the there's rarely if any reason for physical therapists such as ourselves to do any physical testing of these sensory areas.

-I think so I mean, we used to talk about examining the patient, but frankly, if you're concerned enough to do an examination, you're concerned enough to refer the patient on, they're going to have to go through all of this process when they get to the hospital.
-So somebody's going to take them through a full neurological assessment, which is going to involve saddle anaesthesia assessment, perineal sensation, anal tone, you know, all of those sorts of things.
+I think so I mean, we used to talk about examining the patient, but, but frankly, if you're concerned enough to do an examination, you're concerned enough to refer the patient on, they're going to have to go through all of this process when they get to the hospital.
+So somebody's going to take them through a full neurological assessment, which is going to involve subtle in anaesthesia assessment, perineal, sensation, anal tone, you know, all of those sorts of things.
 There's no need to subject the patient to that twice.
 I don't think so.
 If you're concerned enough, let somebody at the hospital do the assessment.
-You're going to have to be incredibly confident in your neurological assessment to do one on a patient and then conclude that you're satisfied that there's no risk of cauda equina syndrome in my view.
-So that's the saddle anaesthesia.
-Sexual dysfunction, again, you know, it's a difficult question sometimes because it can be a difficult topic to discuss.
+You're going to have to be incredibly confident in your neurological assessment to do one on a patient and then conclude that you're satisfied that there's no risk of cord recliner syndrome.
+Okay, in my view so that's the subtle anaesthesia sexual dysfunction.
+Again, you know, it's a difficult question sometimes because it's can be a difficult topic to discuss.
 But also if patients are in great deal of pain, they're not likely to be that sexually active.
-But if they are sexually active, have they noticed any changes in their ability to have sex which are not related to the pain.
+But if they are sexually active, have they noticed any changes in their ability to have sex with You're not related to the pain.
 You can ask men about erections, are they able to achieve an erection?
-Or have they noticed that kind of morning erection, if that's normal for them, are they still getting their normal morning erection?
-That could be a question that would be indicative.
-And again, for women, when they're, in sex are they able to climax?
+Or have they noticed that that kind of morning erection?
+If that's normal for them?
+Are they still getting their normal morning erection?
+That could be a question would be indicative.
+And again, for women, when they're when they're, if they're involved in sexual their sex are able to climax?
 And again, but would that be normal for them?